Brazil: President-Elect Lula Should Prioritize Human Rights

 President-Elect Lula should also put forward foreign policy proposals that defend human rights consistently worldwide, regardless of the ideology of the government in question, Human Rights Watch said.
 For instance, his future administration should condemn the abuses committed by governments in the region, such as in El Salvador, Venezuela, Nicaragua, and Cuba.
 It should also condemn the Chinese government’s crimes against humanity against Uyghurs and other Turkic Muslims, and Israeli authorities’ crimes against humanity of apartheid and persecution against millions of Palestinians.
 It should also support thorough and independent investigations into possible war crimes in Ukraine.

-The Lula administration should also prioritize strengthening the Interamerican human rights system.
+The Lula administration should also prioritize strengthening the Inter-American human rights system.

 “President-Elect Lula should lead a government that restores the defense of democratic principles and the rule of law, after almost four years of repeated attacks against judicial and electoral authorities, and against reporters, particularly female reporters, by President Bolsonaro,” Goebertus said.
 “President-Elect Lula should place human rights at the center of his policies at home and abroad, and defend the rights of all, without discrimination.
 That would be a sea change from the Bolsonaro administration.”